-By Chris Sharry on August 29th, 2024 in Social Security Disability, Widow/Widower's Benefits
+By Chris Sharry on August 29th, 2024 in Disability, Disability Benefits, Social Security Disability

 It is not uncommon for individuals to remarry following divorce or death of a loved one.
 Occasionally, this will affect the social security disability benefits that you are receiving or impact your eligibility for future benefits.
 Remarrying may affect your benefits if you receive (or expect to receive) any of the following: